Jimmytalksalot/Graphite/README.md

 * Kitty
 * Thorium Browser (for some modules)
 * swww (for wallpapers)
+* Cava (Audio visualizer)
+* Pipewire (what I use for audio)
+  - May have to change configuration for cava if you don't use pipewire.

 **Install**
 * Place all of the configuration folders into .config.
 If you already have folders of the same name, create a backup of them or delete them and replace those with these configuration files.